 One of the biggest threats to internet privacy is the far-reaching 14-Eyes Alliance.

 The Edward Snowden leaks paint a worrying picture of widespread international intelligence-sharing agreements that allow governments to bypass their own privacy protection laws.
-We now have a better understanding of how easy it is for many government bodies to gather information on its citizens.
+We now have a better understanding of how easily many government bodies can gather information on their citizens.

-It’s safe to say that any data that passes through one of the countries in the Fourteen-Eyes Alliance is no longer private.
-This is one reason that many people put effort into encrypting their data.
+Data that passes through one of the countries in the 14-Eyes Alliance can no longer be assumed to be private.
+This is one reason that many people rely on online privacy guides to learn how to protect their privacy online and encrypt their data.

 But considering the fact that government bodies like the NSA have played a role in creating some of the most popular encryption algorithms, does encrypting your data really keep it secure?
 To answer this question, let’s go over the basics of how encryption works.